FrankZhaoYX/microfrontend_project/README.md

 ## How It Works

 ### 1. SystemJS Import Maps
-The `index.html` file defines import maps that tell the browser where to find:
+The [index.html](index.html) file defines import maps that tell the browser where to find:
 - External dependencies (React, ReactDOM, single-spa)
-- Internal microfrontends (navbar, home, dashboard)
+- Internal microfrontends (navbar, home, dashboard, jellyfin)

 ### 2. Single-SPA Registration
 The root config registers each microfrontend with: